BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 ## One More Filament Changer Design?

 The main starting point for the design was originally my tall Voron printer (400x400x800mm) and its almost 3000mm filament path.
-Three meters of filament in a PTFE tube with a few bends causes quite a bit of friction and challenges.
+Moving three meters of filament in a PTFE tube with a few bends causes quite a bit of friction and challenges.
 I also wanted the option to use 5kg filament spools.
-I couldn't find an existing solution that was exactly what I had in mind, and down the rabbit hole I went.
+Couldn't find an existing solution that was exactly what I had in mind, and down the rabbit hole I went.

 Features that were targeted in the design process: